Who we are

 Veterinary surgeons and veterinary nurses in leadership roles

-17.11 Veterinary surgeons and veterinary nurses should ensure that support staff for whom they are responsible are competent, courteous and properly trained.
-They should ensure that support staff are instructed to maintain client confidentiality and to discharge animals only on the instructions of the duty veterinary surgeon; and, do not suggest a diagnosis or give a clinical opinion.
+17.12 Veterinary surgeons and veterinary nurses should ensure that support staff for whom they are responsible are competent, courteous and properly trained.
+They should ensure that support staff are instructed to maintain client confidentiality, comply with practice policy regarding data protection and to discharge animals only on the instructions of the duty veterinary surgeon; and, do not suggest a diagnosis or give a clinical opinion.
 Support staff should be advised to pass on any request for urgent attention to a veterinary surgeon and be trained to recognise those occasions when it is necessary for a client to speak directly to a veterinary surgeon.

 The appointed senior veterinary surgeon